iocoop/policies/Bylaws.md

 ### Section 8.02.
 Appointment and Resignation.

-The officers may be chosen by the Board of Directors and serve at the pleasure of the Board, subject to the rights, if any, of an officer under any contract of employment.
+The officers will be chosen by the Board of Directors and serve at the pleasure of the Board, subject to the rights, if any, of an officer under any contract of employment.
 Any officer may resign at any time on written notice to the Corporation without prejudice to the rights, if any, of the Corporation under any contract to which the officer is a party.

 ## Article IX.
 Corporate Records and Reports